 Utilising technological adjuncts to augment ADRs have been explored[29,30].
 High definition imaging and selective application of dyes are not useful in increasing ADRs[29,31].
 Widespread use of dyes increase the detection of small flat adenomas but are time consuming[32].
 Evidence around electronic highlighting of flat lesions are still lacking[33].
 The use of full-spectrum colonoscopy, with a panoramic 330 degree view of the colon, has not been shown to be superior to standard colonoscopy with regards to ADR through a meta-analysis of eight randomised controlled trials[34].
 Despite this, narrow band imaging has been demonstrated to be effective in endoscopic predictions of histology, reducing costs and avoiding risks associated with polypectomy[29].

 The use of attachable add-on devices which increase exposure of mucosa has been introduced.
 Cap cuff-assisted colonoscopy has been tested, with 4 randomised studies demonstrating gains of 3%-9% in ADR, albeit carrying risks of mucosal erosions and lower ileal intubation rates[35-38].
 Another novel idea is the use of behind-folds visualising colonoscopy technologies.
 Through the review of 3 randomised tandem studies, Brand et al[39] found that it reduced miss rates for 1 to 9 mm adenomas.
-However the validity of this in reducing incidence of CRC and death has yet to be determined.
+However, the validity of this in reducing incidence of CRC and death has yet to be determined.
 Despite uncertainty surrounding efficacy, such devices show promise and could be used with discretion in daily practice[30].

 The use of pre-operative simethicone has been shown to increase ADR.
 Simethicone is an anti-foaming agent which reduces the surface tension of bubbles, thereby reducing the need for intraoperative flushing which could reduce visualisation of the colon due to fluid accumulation.
 It has also been shown to reduce air accumulation and abdominal bloating, thereby improving patient compliance to bowel preparation[40,41].